-Tip 2: Berlin Fashion Week
+Tip 1: Berlin Fashion Week

-What does fashion in 2019 bring us?
-Berlin Fashion Week brings together the international fashion scene in Berlin to present the latest trends of designers and labels at fashion fairs, shows and exhibitions.
-In addition to the big events, which are exclusively open to invited guests, there will also be numerous public parties and events surrounding the Fashion Week.
+What will fashion bring us in 2023?
+Berlin Fashion Week is when the international fashion scene gathers in Berlin to present the latest trends from designers and labels at fashion fairs, shows and exhibitions.
+In addition to the big events, which are exclusively open to invited guests, there are also numerous public parties and events surrounding the Fashion Week.
 A special highlight this year is the "Berlin Contemporary" category, in which Berlin and also Ukrainian designers show their fashion.

-When: 15 - 18 January
+When: 16 - 21 January

-Where: different venues
+Where: various venues

 Tip 3: International Green Week

-When: 18 - 27 January
+When: 20 - 29 January

 Where: Exhibition grounds, Messedamm 22, Charlottenburg

-Tip 6: 6 Day Berlin
+Tip 4: 6 Day Berlin

-When: 24 - 29 January
+When: 27 - 29 January

-Where: Velodrom, Paul-Heyse-Straße 26, Friedrichshain
+Where: Velodrom, Paul-Heyse-Strasse 26, Friedrichshain

-Tip 8: Tanztage Berlin
+Tip 5: Tanztage Berlin (Dance Days Berlin)

-When: 9 - 11 January
+When: 5 - 21 January

 Where: Sophiensaele, Sophienstraße 18, Mitte